-Spanish majors will complete the general education requirements of all Idaho public universities and begin specialization in the Spanish language and culture.
-The program is designed to result in an Associate degree in Liberal Arts with an emphasis in Spanish.
+Students in this program will complete the general education requirements of all Idaho public universities and begin specialization in the Spanish language and culture.
+The program is designed to result in an Associate degree in Spanish.
 Students will have a strong foundation in basic language skills and be well placed to transfer to another institution with the goal of achieving a Bachelor’s degree.

 Our mission is to provide students with a multi-cultural language learning experience that will broaden their perception of the world and their place in it.
 We believe the study of Spanish provides skills for communicating and connecting in today’s global community, deepens cultural awareness and empathy, and inspires lifelong learning essential to personal and professional success.